build-web-apps/clone-instagram-ui/src/components/Upload/README.md

 > NOTE: If you are currently in the cmd prompt / terminal which serves the UI (`localhost:3000`), you may want to create a new terminal / cmd prompt instance in the same directory of the project location.

+To do so, for windows open a new cmd prompt from `Start` and navigate to the project location. for MAC, you can create a new tab / window and navigate to the project location.

 ```
 npm install --save material-ui-dropzone
 ```